Selective prediction-set models with coverage guarantees: Simulation results

 \section{Simulation results}

-We now verify our theoretical results for estimation and recalibration through simulations.
-Throughout, $Y$ is distributed normally conditional on $X$.
-We estimate the mean and variance using a neural network.
+We now evaluate the proposed estimation and inference procedures through simulations.
+We simulate $Y|X = x$ to be a normal RV with mean and variance depending on $x$.
+In all cases, we use the robust MLE approach to fit decision and density functions and then output estimated PIs.
+We estimate the conditional mean and variance using fully-connected NNs with one to three hidden layers.
+All models were fit using 1600 training observations unless specified otherwise.
+The full simulation settings are given in Section~\ref{sec:sim_settings} in the Appendix, as well as additional simulation results involving higher dimensional datasets.
+We note that figures in the electronic version of this article are provided in color, and any mention of color refers to that version.

-\textbf{Verifying theoretical results for non-convex settings} In Lemma~\ref{lemma:decision_theory_inf}, we assumed that the estimated model is a global minimizer of the empirical risk to show that (i) if $\lambda$ is close to zero, the fitted decision function accepts $x$ if the entropy of $Y|X=x$ is below the cost for declining $\delta$ and (ii) if the entropy of $Y|X=x$ is constant over $\mathcal{X}$, then the fitted decision function accepts $x$ proportional to the density of $x$.
-However, the optimization problem is non-convex and finding a global minimizer is difficult in practice.
-To check if the results hold in practice, we test (i) by setting $\Var(Y|X=x)$ to be piece-wise linear, generating $X$ uniformly over $\mathcal{X}$, fixing $\lambda$, and varying $\delta$.
-To test (ii), we set $\Var(Y|X=x)$ to be constant, generated $X$ from a Gaussian distribution, fixed $\delta = 2.5$, and varied $\lambda$.
-As expected, the decision functions roughly match the level-sets for entropy in the first test, and the level-sets of $p^*(x)$ in the second test (Fig.~\ref{fig:sim_things} A, B).
-Thus, the empirical results follow our theoretical results.
+\paragraph{Verifying theoretical results for non-convex settings} Theorem~\ref{thrm:population_version} implies that (i) if $\lambda_1$ is close to zero, the fitted decision function accepts $x$ if the entropy of $Y|X=x$ is below the cost for declining ($\delta$) and (ii) if the entropy of $Y|X=x$ is constant over $\mathcal{X}$, then the fitted decision function accepts $x$ proportional to the density of $x$.
+However, the result assumed that the model was a global minimizer of the risk; this is difficult in practice because the optimization problem is non-convex.
+As such, we check the applicability of this result using two simulations.
+To test (i), we define $X$ to be a uniform RV over $\mathcal{X} = [-10,10]^2$ and $Y|X = x$ to have variance following a piece-wise linear function in $x$.
+We fit pSPS models using $\delta = 0.8, 1.2, 1.6, 2.0$ but fix $\lambda_1 = 0.001$.
+The resulting decision functions for each $\delta$ roughly match the $\delta$-level-set for entropy (Fig~\ref{fig:sims}A), which matches the result in Theorem~\ref{thrm:population_version}.
+To test (ii), $X$ is generated from a Gaussian distribution with unit variance that is truncated over the domain $\mathcal{X} = [-5, 5]^2$ and $Y|X=x$ has variance one.
+We fit pSPS models using $\lambda_1 = 0.3, 1, 3, 9$ but fix $\delta = 2.5$.
+In both cases, $\lambda_0$ is fixed at $0.5$.
+As seen in Figure~\ref{fig:sims}B, the resulting decision functions now roughly trace the level-sets of $p^*(x)$ instead, again in line with our theoretical results.